The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$: Definition of the space

-\begin{rem} \begin{itemize} \item[(i)] If $A$ is an essentially (resp. weight) incomparable subset of $\T$, then every $B\subset A$ is also essentially (resp. weight) incomparable. \item[(ii)] Any subsequence of a pairwise weight incomparable sequence in $\T$ is also pairwise weight incomparable. \item[(iii)] Any weight incomparable subset of $\T$ is essentially incomparable. \item[(iv)] Let $A$ be an essentially incomparable subset of $\T$ and $M\subset \N$.
-Then $A\cup\{t_{e_j}:j\in M\}$ is essentially incomparable. \end{itemize} \end{rem}
+\begin{rem} \begin{itemize} \item[(i)] If $A$ is an essentially (resp., weight) incomparable subset of $\T$, then every $B\subset A$ is also essentially (resp., weight) incomparable. \item[(ii)] Any subsequence of a pairwise weight incomparable sequence in $\T$ is also pairwise weight incomparable. \item[(iii)] Any weight incomparable subset of $\T$ is essentially incomparable. \item[(iv)] Let $A=\{(f,1):f\in \{\pm e^*_j:j\in\N\} \}$.
+Then $A$ is essentialy incomparable and additionally, if $B\subset\T$ is essentially incomparable then the same holds for $A\cup B$. \end{itemize} \end{rem}

 We can finally describe the rule used to define the norming set $W_{(1)}$ of $\mathfrak{X}_{\text{awi}}^{(1)}$, namely, asymptotically weakly incomparable constraints.